Poincar\'e Duality in abstract 6-functor formalisms: Abstract

 \section{Abstract}

-We revisit Poincar\'e Duality in the context of an abstract $6$-functor formalism.
-In particular, we provide a small list of assumptions that implies Poincar\'e Duality.
-As an application, we give new uniform (and essentially formal) proofs of some previously established Poincar\'e Duality results.
+We study Poincar\'e Duality in the context of abstract $6$-functor formalisms.
+In particular, we give a small and simple list of assumptions that implies Poincar\'e Duality.
+As an application, we give new uniform (and essentially formal) proofs of some previously established Poincaré Duality results.
+We also discuss how our approach to Poincar\'e Duality give new (and formal) proofs of some standard results in \'etale cohomology.